Henz0101/Everbound/README.md

 __License and Usage Terms:__

-This project uses the __MIT License__ for the codebase, with additional restrictions for the game's assets.
+This project is licensed under the Maplebox Community Game License (MCGL) v1.0.

 __You are allowed to:__
 - Modify the source code for personal, educational, or non-commercial purposes